-The term plotting is a name for dedicating storage space to be used for calculations in the Burstcoin network.
-A Plot is a file containing pre-computed hashes that can be used to forge blocks for Burstcoin blockchain.
+The term plotting is a name for dedicating storage space to be used for calculations in the Signum network.
+A Plot is a file containing pre-computed hashes that can be used to forge blocks for the Signum blockchain.
 The plots are later used by mining software and can be thought of as the miner’s hash rate.

-Account ID When you create your plot file it will be bound to a specific Burst account.
+- Account ID When you create your plot file it will be bound to a specific Signum account.
 The numeric account ID is used when you create your nonces.
 Because of this all miners have different plot files even if they use the same nonce numbers.

 - The Signum mining system relies on the existing free space on your hard drive, instead of energy hungry CPUs and GPUs.